 McDonald’s board of directors named Chris Kempczinski, who recently served as president of McDonald’s USA, as its new president and CEO.

-In June 2018, Intel Corp CEO Brian Krzanich resigned after an investigation found he had a consensual relationship with an employee that breached company policy.
+In June 2018, Intel Corp CEO Brian Krzanich resigned after a workplace investigation found he had a consensual relationship with an employee that breached company policy.

 Workplace relationships: key problems for employers